-Exness specializes in high-leverage trading of up to 2,000:1 (*).
-Since you can aim for significant profits even with small investments of just a few thousand yen, there are many cases where you will need to file a tax return.While filing a tax return may seem complicated, the process has become increasingly digital in recent years, and it is now possible to complete all procedures using a smartphone.
-However, the filing period is a relatively tight one-month window from February 16 to March 15, so we recommend familiarizing yourself in advance with the tax filing system, required documents, and filing methods.
+Exness specializes in high-leverage trading of up to 2,000 times (*).
+Since you can aim for significant profits even with small investments of just a few thousand yen, there are many cases where you’ll need to file a tax return.While filing a tax return may seem complicated, the process has become increasingly digitized in recent years, and it is now possible to complete all procedures using a smartphone.
+However, the filing period—from February 16 to March 15—is a somewhat tight one-month window, so we recommend familiarizing yourself in advance with the tax filing process, required documents, and filing methods.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-"Tax filing" refers to the process of reporting your income for the calendar year (January 1 to December 31) to the tax office and paying the corresponding income tax.
-The filing period is one month, from February 16 to March 15, and both offline and online filing methods are available.Filing a tax return is an important procedure related to tax payment, which is a civic duty.
-Please be aware that if you are required to file a tax return but fail to do so within the filing period, you may be subject to late payment penalties or failure-to-file surcharges.
+A tax return refers to the series of procedures involved in reporting your income for the calendar year (January 1 through December 31) to the tax office and paying the corresponding income tax.
+The filing period is one month, from February 16 to March 15, and both offline and online filing are available.Filing a tax return is an important procedure related to tax payment, which is a civic duty.
+Please be aware that if you are required to file a tax return but fail to do so within the filing period, you may be subject to late payment penalties or a failure-to-file penalty.

-Please note that while you pay income tax when filing your tax return, the local income tax based on this income is calculated by each local government, and you will be notified of the final amount around June.
-You will be required to pay the local income tax using the payment method you selected when filing your tax return.
+Please note that while you pay income tax when filing your tax return, the resident tax based on this income is calculated by each local government, and you will be notified of the final resident tax amount around June.
+You will be required to pay your resident tax using the payment method you selected when filing your tax return.

-When trading with Exness, you are required to file a tax return if your total realized gains or losses from trading for the year exceed 200,000 yen for salaried employees or 480,000 yen for non-salaried individuals.
+When trading with Exness, you are required to file a tax return if the total realized gains or losses from your annual trades exceed 200,000 yen for salaried employees or 480,000 yen for non-salaried individuals.

 | 1,950,000 yen or more but less than 3,300,000 yen | 10% | 97,500 yen | 10% |